zikichombo/meta/README.md

 resets and we can go back to the state of low alpha quality and corresponding faster forward motion.

+## Preleases and ext
+the ext module has no prerelease notation to accomodate collaborations at different stages of stability.
+Use at your own risk.

 # Synchronisation at heads and go get.
 From time to time, cross module master heads may not be synchronised.